aws/aws-cdk-rfcs/text/0308-cli-advisories.md

 In case of a high-impact issue, follow these steps:

 1. Create or update an issue for this incident on the aws-cdk GitHub repository.
-2. Update the file `advisories.json` on repository _TBD_, adding an entry for the incident.
+2. Update the file `advisories.json` on repository `cdklabs/aws-cdk-advisories`, adding an entry for the incident.
 Example:
 ```json
   {